Code-Institute-Submissions/venum-mma-store/README.md

 Everything worked perfectly and the project was deployed and remotely updated every time I add and commit changes and run git push heroku.

+**AWS**

+All static and media files were deployed manually using amazon's aws and S3 bucket.

+**Stripe payments and webhooks**

+Stripe payments and webhooks were implemented by created a free account and using the respective keys given by stripe.

 ## Features not yet added

 - Make wishlist persistent after logout, currently it persists if session is closed but not if user logs out and relogs.